 It is NOT a crime to aspire for MORE of anything in life, be it money, power, fame, knowledge, beauty or morals.
 Go for whatever appeals to you.
 In as much as it is going to lead to your personal development, satisfaction and will lead to the benefit of the society at large.

 The problem is that we fail to admit that we are all motivated by greed in some way.
-We not only deny it, we castigate those who are bold enough to go for their ambitions.
+We not only deny it, we tend to castigate and persecute those who are bold enough to go for their ambitions.

-By so doing, we subconsciously validate the average lifestyle and indirectly hamper our progress.
+By so doing, we subconsciously validate the “average lifestyle” and indirectly hamper our own progress.
 That is hypocrisy at it’s best.

 If man was not dissatisfied with the primitive lifestyle, how would he have made the many discoveries and inventions in Health, Transportation, Education and Technology that we are enjoying today?